shayrilu/Object-Detection-For-Autonomous-Vehicle-Jetson-Nano-/README.md

 # Step 1: Train Yolov5
 Firstly, the dataset is my custom dataset and annotated using Roboflow.
 The Yolo training is done at the Google Colab.
+The model is saved as a .pt file.
+This pt file will be copy into the Jetson Nano.

 # Step 2: Jetson Nano Inference
+1. Create a conda environment and activate that environment. cd archi